 - Stiffer frames to support more weight

-Now you know the key differences between these types of bikes, you are all ready to make your choice.
+Now you know the key differences between bikepacking VS bike touring, you are all ready to make your choice.
 The most important question is, which setup will be most comforatble for your style of riding and which bike will you actually enjoy and ride the most?
 Happy cycling!